 \subsection{Summary}

 The data-driven inverse literature proposes risk measures and loss functions that are applicable for any convex forward optimization model.
-This raises the question: \emph{for an inverse optimization problem, which method should one use?} We summarize advantages of the different methods and discuss general rule-of-thumbs to consider when selecting a method for a given task.
+We summarize advantages of the different methods and discuss general rules-of-thumb to consider when selecting a model.
 The different methods contrast along two dimensions: (i) whether they provide useful statistical properties as an estimator of forward agent behavior and (ii) whether they admit efficient solution algorithms.
-Efficient algorithms are necessary when modeling large-scale forward decision-making problems, but high-stakes decision-making problems may require statistical guarantees.